 Helping Bring Accident Scene Management To You

 - We have aligned our organizations with the Road Guardians / Accident Scene Management (ASM) courses to bring you the best learning experience possible.

-- We’ve also partnered with well known certified ASM Instructor Gina Woods from Open Road Radio to bring these classes to the Illinois and Indiana area.
+- We’ve also partnered with certified ASM Instructors to bring these classes to the Illinois and Indiana area.

 - We take care of over half of the $85 cost, meaning each student or organization participating pays only $35.

 - In addition, we provide lunch, FREE motorcycle insurance policy reviews and a motorcycle swag bag for all class attendees.

 - At the end of the course, each student receives an ASM Course certificate, appropriate patch and takes home invaluable education when it comes to accident scene management.

 Interesting In Hosting A Course?

 - We are now able to schedule courses that follow social distancing and local health guidelines.

 - We can even provide virtual training – ask us how to get yourself enrolled!